khliland/CCI/README.md

 These examples show the basics of computational testing of conditional independence with the CCI-package.

-Next we will show the various functionality in CCI.test()
+Next we will show further functionality in CCI.test()

 ## 3. Testing CI in dagitty DAGs